sekar-p/sekar-p/README.md

 # Hi, I'm Sekar Panneerselvam

-I'm an Automation Developer and often code in Python.
+I'm an Automation Developer and often code in Python to deal the security issues.